The Bankrate promise

-But that kind of thinking is short-sighted.
-You might not be able to max out your 401(k) contributions, which for 2018 was capped at $18,500 per year for people under 50, while you’re stuffing your down-payment piggy bank — but saving some retirement money is far better than nothing.
+You might not be able to max out your 401(k) contributions, which for 2022 was capped at $20,500 per year for people under age 50, while you’re stuffing your down-payment piggy bank — but saving some retirement money is far better than nothing.

 “It’s critical to save for retirement even if you’re saving for a house.
-If your employer matches your 401(k) contributions, then contribute up to the match,” says Joel Shaps, managing director of Silicon Valley United Capital.
+If your employer matches your 401(k) contributions, then contribute up to the match,” says Joel Shaps, vice president at Goldman Sachs Personal Financial Management.
 “The minimum I would save is the matched contribution because that’s like free money.”

-Savers can also put their money into an IRA, which is designed for retirement.
+Savers can also put their money into an IRA, which gives retirement investors major tax advantages.
 A traditional IRA allows you to save pre-tax money and build up your nest egg, which is only taxed once the funds are withdrawn.
-A Roth IRA taxes the money upfront, before it’s invested, so you don’t have to pay taxes when you start drawing from it.
+A Roth IRA taxes the money upfront, before it’s invested, so you don’t have to pay taxes when you start drawing from it during retirement.

 Using retirement money for a house